-TE Connectivity has established a 2-year scholarship program to assist college students who will be sophomores for the 2022-2023 academic year and are majoring in Engineering (all disciplines), Operations Management, Finance, Supply Chain, or Marketing.
+TE Connectivity has established a 2-year scholarship program to assist college students who will be sophomores or juniors for the 2023-2024 academic year and are majoring in Engineering (Bioengineering, Mechanical, Electrical, Manufacturing, Mechatronics, Industrial), Operations Management, Finance, Supply Chain, or Marketing.
 The program provides a college scholarship paired with career development, including a required PAID internship with TE Connectivity for two summers after the sophomore year of college.

 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.

 Applicants to the TE Connectivity African Heritage Scholarship Program must:

 *Applicants who self-identify as more than one race/ethnicity are eligible as long as one of the races/ethnicities is Black or African American.

 Scholarship recipients are selected on the basis of: